weihanglo/weihanglo.github.io/content/posts/2024/the-missing-parts-in-cargo.md

   caption: A cargo ship stagnated in March, 2021 (Julianne Cona / Instagram)
 ---

-When people talk about the merits of Rust, they often mention the strict ownership rule, awesome diagnostics, and performance.
-They also praise Cargo and the crates.io ecosystem.
-Back in the day, when I just learned Rust, I had no idea why people loved Cargo so much.
-I wrote JavaScript at work a lot before I met Rust, so that enthusiasm confused me — isn't a convenient package manager a must-have for a serious programming language?
-It turns out not.
-Not every programming language has such a great toolchain.
-Scripting languages tend to have a better story in this regard.
-When it comes to system-level programming, the solution is nearly empty.
+When people discuss the merits of Rust, they often mention its strict ownership rules, excellent diagnostics, and impressive performance.
+Cargo and the crates.io ecosystem frequently receive praise as well.
+Initially, when I started learning Rust, I couldn't understand why Cargo was so highly loved.
+Having extensive experience with JavaScript, I was accustomed to convenient package managers and couldn't grasp the enthusiasm—wasn't such a tool a given for any serious programming language?
+Surprisingly, not every programming language boasts a robust toolchain.
+While scripting languages often excel in this area, solutions for system-level programming is nearly empty.

 ## A sweet meet in the universe

-Cargo is quite handy for most individual developers because it JUST WORKS.
-You create a new package by running `cargo new foo`.
-Then you `cargo add` some useful dependencies.
-And `cargo build` the blazingly fast Rust tool.
+Cargo is incredibly user-friendly for most individual developers because it JUST WORKS.
+You can create a new package with `cargo new foo`, add dependencies using `cargo add`, and build with the blazing-fast Rust tool using `cargo build`.
 Cool!
-You then `cargo publish` to crates.io and share the awesome project on `r/rust`.
-It works just like how npm does in the JavaScript ecosystem — Download.
-Build.
-Publish.
-It is a one-stop shop without you configuring a lot of unnecessary boilerplate or dealing with system dependencies [^1].
-It was one of the blessed tools in the universe for individual developers.
+Then, you `cargo publish` to crates.io and share your project on `r/rust`.
+This process mirrors npm in the JavaScript ecosystem—download, build, publish.
+It’s a seamless, one-stop shop without unnecessary boilerplate or system dependency hassles [^1].
+For individual developers, it’s a blessed tool.

 ## When Rust grows beyond Cargo

-Cargo, while it is advanced as a package manager and build tool that works for developers to work on a pure Rust project, it doesn't really serve well for a more complicated, polyglot project.
-An enterprise development environment tends to be more resource-constrained.
-By constrained, I mean there might be no network access, limited access to pre-approved open-source projects, weird linkage setup, ancient or modified C compiler toolchain, strict security audit process, advanced but incompatible cache mechanism.
-You name it.
+Although Cargo is an advanced package manager and build tool for pure Rust projects, it falls short for more complex, polyglot projects.
+Enterprise development environments often face resource constraints—no network access, limited access to pre-approved open-source projects, unusual linkage setups, outdated or customized C compiler toolchains, stringent security audits, and advanced but incompatible cache mechanisms.

-It becomes frustrating when people find that Cargo is not suitable for their projects.
-They either request [CITATION NEEDED] for features for their own needs (sometimes useful in general, sometimes not), or just completely opt out of Cargo.
-That's sad.
-Especially when the Cargo project starts losing users from some of the largest companies in the world [^2].
+Frustration mounts when developers discover Cargo's limitations for their projects.
+They either request specific features (sometimes broadly useful, sometimes not) or abandon Cargo altogether.
+This is disheartening, particularly as Cargo begins to lose users from some of the world's largest companies [^2].

-## Most wanted features that never come
+## Most wanted features that never arrive

-By just looking at issues with [most thumb-ups] and [most comments], we can feel the needs from the community.
-As of 2024-07-11, the rust-lang/cargo repository has 1,398 open issues.
-It is not really a number beyond management but nearly on the edge.
-One of the most interesting parts of these issues is that some of them are seemingly duplicates with just slight differences.
-Those differences, however, are often too essential to neglect, making it way more difficult to find a solution general enough to cover variants for 10 different workflows.
+Examining issues with [most thumb-ups] and [most comments] reveals the community's needs.
+As of 2024-07-11, the rust-lang/cargo repository has 1,398 open issues—a manageable number, but nearly at its limit.
+Many issues appear to be duplicates with slight but essential differences, complicating the search for a general solution that covers various workflows.

-Alright, let us see what we have hoped Cargo to support these years:
+Let's look at the features the community has wanted for Cargo to support over the years:

 [most thumb-ups]: https://github.com/rust-lang/cargo/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc
 [most comments]: https://github.com/rust-lang/cargo/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc

 ### It's all about cache

-There are two major kinds of caches in Cargo:
+Cargo uses two major types of caches:

-* A global cache for downloaded dependency sources (`.crate` tarballs and Git repositories under the `~/.cargo` directory).
-This kind of cache never invalidates.
+* **Global Cache**: This cache stores downloaded dependency sources (`.crate` tarballs and Git repositories) under the `~/.cargo` directory.
+It never invalidates.
-* A local per-workspace-level cache for intermediate build artifacts (the famous `target` directory).
+* **Local Cache**: This is a per-workspace-level cache for intermediate build artifacts (the `target` directory).
 This cache invalidates when a rebuild is needed.
 We will focus on this.

 Cargo relies heavily on file modification times (mtime) reported by the operating system to determine cache freshness.
-This rebuild detection is notoriously unreliable.
-For example, the clock may go backward, or the system mtime [has a low precision][#12060] e.g., on Docker or Apple's HFS.
-People have been looking at [content-hash based solutions][#6529] as a solution, and the main challenge is around performance, which may largely be solved by [reusing hashing results from rustc][zulip-content-hash].
-That requires non-trivial investigation and cross-team communication, though.
+However, this rebuild detection method is notoriously unreliable.
+For example, the clock may go backward, or the system mtime [may have low precision][#12060], such as on Docker or Apple's HFS.
+Some developers have been exploring [content-hash based solutions][#6529] to address this issue, though the main challenge is performance.
+This could potentially be solved by [reusing hashing results from rustc][zulip-content-hash], but it requires significant investigation and cross-team communication.

-Rust build time is really bad.
-People are thinking if we can reuse build artifacts between different projects for common crates like `syn`, `serde`, and `rand`.
-It sounds valid at first glance but is quite hard.
-Cargo has a complicated model for conditional compilation based on different [compiler flags][#8716], [Cargo features][#4463], and target platforms.
-The rebuild detection mechanism (aka fingerprint) tracks [these properties][fingerprint].
+Rust build times can be quite slow.
+To improve this, there is interest in reusing build artifacts between different projects for common crates like `syn`, `serde`, and `rand`.
+Although this seems logical, it is challenging.
+Cargo has a complex model for conditional compilation based on different [compiler flags][#8716], [Cargo features][#4463], and target platforms.
+The rebuild detection mechanism, known as the fingerprint, tracks [these properties][fingerprint].
 If any of them changes, Cargo rebuilds.
-That means we need to track not only what to build but also how to build.
-Without the knowledge of "how", it's unlikely to ship a reasonable generalized fix for [docker-cache layers][#2644].
+This means we need to track not only what to build but also how to build it.
+Without knowing "how," it’s hard to provide a generalized fix for [docker-cache layers][#2644].

-Therefore, [reusing compiled artifact caches][#5931] or [sharing target-dirs][#11156] isn't extremely useful if we only roll out a dumb implementation caching everything.
-We need a design that separates artifacts from different combinations of flags/features/platforms/configs, and provides an easy-to-use interface for users to define how to cache what.
+Thus, simply [reusing compiled artifact caches][#5931] or [sharing target-dirs][#11156] is not very useful if we implement a basic cache-everything solution.
+We need a design that separates artifacts based on different combinations of flags, features, platforms, and configurations, providing an easy-to-use interface for users to define what to cache and how.

-If your CI system generates a random path for each build, you have one more bad news.
-The seemingly static download sources will also affect cache freshness — [by changing the value of `CARGO_HOME`][#10915].
-This is because the `CARGO_HOME` path is embedded in debug symbols.
+If your CI system generates a random path for each build, there's another issue.
+The seemingly static download sources will affect cache freshness by [changing the value of `CARGO_HOME`][#10915].
+This happens because the `CARGO_HOME` path is embedded in debug symbols.

-It's even more fun when looking into non-determinism of build scripts and proc macros, though I shall stop here.
+The situation becomes even more complex when considering the non-determinism of build scripts and proc macros, but I will stop here for now.

 [#6529]: https://github.com/rust-lang/cargo/issues/6529
 [#12060]: https://github.com/rust-lang/cargo/issues/12060